 There are plenty of good e-signature solutions out there.
 Unfortunately, the same goes for bad ones.
 Companies should beware of non-compliant electronic signature software.
 Many of the

 certified electronic signature providers out there simply copy and paste your signature into a PDF document.
 Unfortunately, this kind of signature has no legal value since it is impossible to prove the identity of the signatory.

 Furthermore, one could edit the contents of the document after it has been signed.
 Since all businesses must be able to prove the validity of signed documents, a non-compliant signature software can cause them serious problems.

 What is the best electronic signature software?

-It is essential to make the right choice when you opt for an electronic signature software.
+It is essential to choose the right electronic signature software.
 If you are looking for the highest level of security and compliance, you definitely need Penneo’s digital signature solution.
 Penneo is a complete digital signature software that provides:

 Digital transaction management

 Documents overview and tracking

 Any individual or business can request a free trial of Penneo in a matter of minutes and start signing documents electronically.